hylasoft-usa/h-opc/README.md

 ## Use

-A [nuget package](https://www.nuget.org/packages/Hylasoft.Opc/) is available for the library.
+A [nuget package](https://www.nuget.org/packages/H.Opc/) is available for the library.
 To install `Hylasoft.Opc`, run the following command in the Package Manager Console:

-    PM> Install-Package Hylasoft.Opc
+    PM> Install-Package H.Opc

+*NOTE: Package was moved on NuGet.org from Hylasoft.Opc to H.Opc because of account issues*

 To install the command line interface, head to the [`release section`](https://github.com/hylasoft-usa/h-opc/releases).